 What Does it Cost to Repair?

 This can turn into a costly repair.
 When your AC ices over it can lead to damage to the compressor.
 Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
 Unfortunately, many homeowners are forced to pick between installing a new system vs repairing the damaged unit.
-If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will quickly analyze the problem and how to avoid the issue from occurring in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.